MatthewReid854/reliability/docs/Importing data from Excel.rst

 Inputs:

 -   path - the filepath for the xlsx file.
-Note that you MUST prefix this with r to specify it is raw text. eg. path=r'C:\Users\Current User\Desktop\XCN.xlsx'
+Note that you MUST prefix this with r to specify it is raw text. eg. path=r'C:/Users/Current User/Desktop/XCN.xlsx'
 -   censor_code_in_xlsx - specify the censor code you have used if it does not appear in the defaults.
 Default censor codes that will be recognised (not case sensitive): 'R', 'RC', 'RIGHT CENS', 'RIGHT CENSORED', 'C', 'CENSORED', 'CENS', 'S', 'SUSP', 'SUSPENSION', 'SUSPENDED', 'UF', 'UNFAILED', 'UNFAIL', 'NF', 'NO FAIL', 'NO FAILURE', 'NOT FAILED', 1
 -   failure_code_in_xlsx - specify the failure code you have used if it does not appear in the defaults.
 Default failure codes that will be recognised (not case sensitive): 'F', 'FAIL', 'FAILED', 'FAILURE', 0
 -   censor_code_in_XCN - specify the censor code to be used in XCN format.
 Default is 'C'